Welcome to Willington Surgery

 Here at Willington Surgery, we continually strive to provide the highest standard of healthcare.
 Our multidisciplinary team are caring and responsive to patients' needs regardless of age, gender, disability, ethnicity, sexual orientation or religion.
 We support and safeguard children and adults in need.
 We encourage patients to be pro-active in the management of their care.
 We promote choice and personalised care whenever possible.

-At Willington Surgery we would still ask you to only visit the surgery if you have a pre-booked appointment or essential paperwork (which you can place in the box outside) If you do attend for an appointment we would ask that only the patient attends.
+At Willington Surgery we would still ask you to only visit the surgery if you have a pre-booked appointment or essential paperwork (which you can place in the box outside) although our doors are open and we are seeing patient face to face.
 All other enquiries should be done via the telephone, your systmonline account, by downloading or using the NHS app or via our Online consult system which can be found on here

 If you feel you should be exempt from wearing a mask you do not need to contact us but can download a Badge, mobile phone image or a card to show to people.
 You can also download and print of specific card if you have been diagnosed with Autism here.